-In three different departments the faculty offers a four-year Bachelor of Arts degree program in: PNG Studies and International Relations (PGSIR); Communication Arts (CA) and Social and Religious Studies SRS).
+In three different departments the faculty offers a four-year Bachelor of Arts degree program in: PNG Studies and International Relations (PGSIR); Communication Arts (CA) and Social and Religious Studies (SRS).
 The Department of Governance and Leadership that also belongs to FASS, offers its programs through flexible learning (FL) mode.
 Students enrolled in these programs are adult working students who are required to attend a two-week residential session every semester for the two years’ duration of their studies.

 All the programs offered are in line with the Faculty’s commitment to producing quality graduates for the twenty-first century in an active Christian environment within a PNG and Melanesian context.

 Looking back, we can see a number of milestones we have already crossed, and it would not have been possible without our stakeholders, partners, sponsors and benefactors.
 Our collaboration with them and their support to us have substantially contributed to the development of DWU and our faculty.
-Along with them, our staff and students of the past have worked hard in making this institution in its present form.

 May God bless us and all our endeavors,

 The Faculty of Arts and Social Sciences is a Multidisciplinary Faculty in the Quest for Excellence, Committed to producing Quality Graduates for the Twenty First Century.

 The mission of the Faculty is to advance the student experience in the Social Sciences, Communication Arts, Social Welfare Studies and Religious Education and Ethics in a Christian environment.
 The Faculty is committed to serving the Divine Word University’s triple mission of learning and teaching, research and community engagement, as articulated in the following objectives: